Gaetz fought revenge porn bill, saying ex-lovers can use photos as they see fit, sponsor says

 “If you crossed him, he was after you,” Goodson told the Orlando Sentinel on Monday.

-There was bad blood between the two lawmakers over other issues as well, according to Florida Trend.
+There was bad blood between the two lawmakers over other issues, as well, according to Florida Trend.
 A microphone caught Goodson using an expletive to describe Gaetz in 2014 after Gaetz questioned him about an arcane piece of legislation in what the outlet described as an apparent effort to make him look “unprepared or foolish.”

 In 2015, the nonconsensual pornography bill finally passed.
 Besides Gaetz, the only other no vote in the House came from then-Rep. John Tobia, his former roommate in Tallahassee.
 Tobia, now a Brevard County commissioner, did not respond to an email seeking comment on the legislation.